 \section{Conclusion}

-In this article, we design a secure and efficient protocol for federated learning.
-This protocol is based on quantization to highly reduce the communication cost of the aggregation without compromising accuracy.
+In this article, we design a set of secure and efficient protocols for federated learning.
+These protocols are based on quantization to highly reduce the communication cost of the aggregation without compromising accuracy.
 We adapt quantizated federated learning techniques to secure computation in order to be able to efficiently and securely evaluate the aggregation steps during a federated training.
-Thanks to these adaptations, our secure aggregation protocol relies only on additions (no expensive cryptographic operations are used) and thus has a very low computation cost.
-Given that our secure aggregations is only based on additions, it can be easily implemented by non-cryptographic experts.
-We also prove that our protocol is private against malicious adversaries and correct against semi-honest adversaries.
-Finally, our experiments show the efficiency of our protocol in real use cases.
-Compared to prior works, our protocol has a lower computation cost (because no expensive operations are used) and has a lower communication cost thanks to model update compression and lightweight SMC protocols.
+Thanks to these adaptations, our secure aggregation protocols solely rely on additions, without any expensive cryptographic operations, and thus have a very low computation cost.
+Since our secure aggregations are only based on additions, it can be easily implemented by non-cryptographic experts.
+We also prove that our protocols are private against malicious adversaries and correct against semi-honest adversaries.
+Finally, our experiments show their efficiency in real use cases.
+Compared to prior works, they have a lower computation cost, as no expensive operations are used, and a lower communication cost thanks to model update compression and lightweight SMC protocols.

-Future works could study in detail the different compression approaches to further reduce the communication cost.
-Moreover, our work does not investigate information leakage from aggregated compressed updates, which remains for future works.
-Finally, we note that there still exist large communication differences between the different security profiles of the secure union techniques we propose.
-It would be of interest for future works to find better trade-offs in the security perimeter of such protocols against communication requirements.
+Future works could investigate the interplay between the proposed protocols and heterogeneity, which is another important challenge for FL.
+Other compression approaches could also be used to further reduce the communication cost.
+Finally, there still exist large communication differences between the different security profiles of the secure union techniques we propose.
+It would be of interest to find better trade-offs in the security perimeter of such protocols against communication requirements.